arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 ## Reaping the Rewards

-At first, it will take a little bit of work, but after following these tips, you will find that you have more money in the bank in a relatively short time.
+At first it will take a little bit of work, but after following these tips, you will find that you have more money in the bank in a relatively short time.
 My husband and I made most of these changes in December of 2019 and because of them, we've been able to have an interest-earning savings account for the first time in our 7 years of marriage and are finally able to start building our credit.

 Don't rush to spend that money you save at the store.
 Use it to get better healthcare and bank it.
 Learn about HSAs and interest earning savings accounts.

-When you're starting as a writer or an artist, you're not going to make much money.
+When you're starting out as a writer or an artist, you're not going to make much money.
 Living a simple and fulfilling lifestyle will make those early profits go further.
 Also your earning goals will fall into a reachable range.
 How exciting is that?

 ## Other Recommended Resources